How to Bill Holiday Let Guests for EV Charging (Without Estimating)

 Billing guests for EV charging doesn't have to be a guessing game - the right approach is simple, fair, and legally watertight.
 Here's what you need to know:

-- Never exceed your supplier's unit rate — OFGEM's Maximum Resale Price (MRP) rules apply.
-As of April–June 2026, the price cap rate is 24.67p/kWh; most owners bill at 25p/kWh.
+• Never exceed your supplier's unit rate as a matter of best practice.
+Ofgem's current MRP direction technically excludes EV charging - but the regulator is reviewing this exclusion in 2026, and a guest experience perspective alone makes overcharging risky.
+As of April–June 2026, the Ofgem price cap rate is 24.67p/kWh; most owners bill at 25p/kWh.

 Read on for the full breakdown - including a worked billing example and what to do if a guest plugs in via a granny cable without asking.